BinhangYuan/site/index.md

 # Academic Service

+- *ICML Reviewer*: 2021
 - *AAAI Reviewer*: 2020, 2021
 - *NeurIPS Reviewer*: 2020
 - *IEEE Access Reviewer*: 2020

 # Hobbies

 Most of my spare time (if there is any for a graduate student) is spent on soccer.
-I am a big fan of Cristiano Ronaldo, Jurgen Klopp, and Givanildo Vieira de Sousa (known as Hulk).
+I am a big fan of Cristiano Ronaldo and Jurgen Klopp.
 I support Juventus, Liverpool and Shanghai SIPG.
-As Klopp once said, "98% of football is about dealing with failure and still being able to smile and find joy in the game the next day.", which is also true for research.
+As Klopp once said, "98% of football is about dealing with failure and still being able to smile and find joy in the game the next day.", which is also true for research, I believe.